PetrochukM/PyTorch-NLP/README.md

     get_moses_multi_bleu(hypotheses, references, lowercase=True)  # RETURNS: 47.9
     ```

-PyTorch NLP is designed to be intuitive, linear in thought and easy to use.
-PyTorch NLP has minimal framework overhead.
+PyTorch-NLP is designed to be intuitive, linear in thought and easy to use.
+PyTorch-NLP has minimal framework overhead.

 ## Contributing